Local Heros, by Spenser Street Primary School children

 Client Services comprises staff employed by the NJC, and case workers from other community service providers who have desk space here.

-This ‘embedded integrated services’ model as we call it is efficient and effective.
+Our Embedded Specialist Services Model as we call it is efficient and effective.

 - Clients have a single point of entry: a referral to one is a referral to any and all.
 This saves clients repeating the story of their circumstances over and over.